julietteBruce/julietteBruce.github.io/organization/gemsca23.md

 ## Logistics

-We hope to provide lodging for as many registered participants as possible.
-Specific details regarding lodging for funded participants will be added at a later date.
+There will be a limited amount of funding for junior participants.
+We expect to be able to provide partial travel support for some participants from within the United States.
+Accommodation for funded participants will be arranged by the organizers for the nights of Friday, November 9 and Saturday, November 10.
+Researchers from generally underrepresented groups are strongly encouraged to apply, and will be given priority when it comes to funding decisions.
+If you wish to participate in the workshop please complete the registation form linked above by ADD DATE.

 ## Schedule